jhu-sheridan-libraries/geoblacklight-solr/README.md

 # Johns Hopkins Test Solr Container

-This project demonstates a functionig Solr docker container running in AWS ECS.
+This project demonstates a Solr docker container running in AWS ECS.

 Notes:
   an ECS enabled AMI must be used